DAWN: Dynamic Adversarial Watermarking of Neural Networks: Robustness of watermarking

-High-capacity models can provide higher watermark and test accuracy than low-capacity models as highlighted by comparing results for GTSRB and CIFAR10 in both tables.
-While watermark accuracy is low for some low-capacity models, e.g., MNIST-3L, MNIST-5L (DO), their test accuracy is similarly low and close to random $Acc_{wm} \sim Acc_{test} \sim 10\%$.
+\textbf{Model capacity.} High-capacity models can provide higher watermark and test accuracy than low-capacity models as highlighted by comparing results for GTSRB and CIFAR10 in both tables.
+While $Acc_{wm}$ is low for some low-capacity models, e.g., MNIST-3L, MNIST-5L (DO), their test accuracy is similarly low and close to random $Acc_{wm} \sim Acc_{test} \sim 10\%$.
 This shows that reducing the model capacity can prevent the embedding of the watermark.
-However, decreasing the watermark accuracy to a level where it cannot be used to reliably prove ownership makes $F_\mathcal{A}$ unusable.
-Watermark and test accuracy are closely tied when manipulating the model capacity and thus this is not a useful strategy to circumvent \ourname.
+However, decreasing $Acc_{wm}$ to a level where it cannot be used to reliably prove ownership makes $F_\mathcal{A}$ unusable. $Acc_{wm}$ and $Acc_{test}$ are closely tied when manipulating the model capacity and thus this is not a useful strategy to circumvent \ourname.